emiller12/tennis-typescript-kata/README.md

 # Tennis Kata: Typescript, Jasmine and BDD

-This Kata provides a starting point for practicing *Behavior Driven Development* (BDD) with *Typescript* as programming language and
-*Jasmine* to specify your tests.
+This Kata provides a starting point for learning and practicing *Typescript* as programming a language, it uses *Jasmine* to specify tests.

-If you don't know the term BDD yet, read [this blog post](http://dannorth.net/introducing-bdd/) from the inventor of the term or the [behaviour-driven.org wiki](http://behaviour-driven.org).
-In summary BDD it is about writing tests first and additionally documenting the behavioural intent of the system with these tests.

 ## Preparation